richardcarter79/react-minimal/README.md

 ### Production mode

 In the production mode, we will have only 1 server running.
-All the client side code will be bundled into static files using webpack and it will be served by the Node.js/Express application.
+All the client side code will be bundled into static files using webpack and it will be served by the Node.js/Express backend.